au-ts/cogent/docs/reference/surface-syntax.rst

 but cannot be used as identifiers.
 The reserved words are, in alphabetical order::

-   all and at complement else end if in include inline let not o put record repr take then type upcast variant False True
+  all and at complement else if in include inline layout let not o pointer put rec record take then type upcast variant True False

+  array map2 @put @take

+.. todo:: (jashankj, 2020-09-17): where did ``end`` and ``repr`` go?

 Literals